BitcoinSchema/1sat-ordinals/op_return/adding-metadata/location-tagging.md

 # Location Tagging

-Create with initial location
+Create an Ordinal with initial location:

 ```
 1SAT_P2PKH <INSCRIPTION> OP_RETURN MAP app <appname> type "ordinal" context geohash geohash <geohash> | AIP <sig...>
 ```

-Spend the ordinal with MAP geohash - updates are checked by indexer
+Move the location by spending the ordinal with a MAP geohash of the new location.
+Updates can be checked by an indexer, the signature validated it came from the inscriber, and surface the new location to the user along with an update history.
+See the signing section for more information on signing Ordinals.

 ```
 i1 - 1 sat o1 from inscription tx